Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Experimental methodology

 Actin has a monomeric globular form (G-actin) at low ionic strength, with an approximate diameter of $5\,$nm.
+G-actin polymerizes to actin filaments (F-actin) when the ionic strength is increased to physiological values.
+F-actin has a diameter of $d\sim 7\,$nm \cite{Egelman1985} and an average contour length $l \sim 20\,\mu$m \cite{Kaufmann1992}, persistence length $l_p \sim 17\,\mu$m \cite{Ott1993} (in the range $9-20\,\mu$m depending on preparation \cite{Isambert1995}), with mesh size \cite{Schmidt1989} $\xi = 0.3/\sqrt{c_A}$, expressed in $\mu$m if $c_A$ is the actin concentration in mg/ml.

-G-actin polymerizes to actin filaments when the ionic strength is increased to physiological values.
-Frozen monomeric actin from rabbit skeletal muscle \cite{Pardee1982} (Cytoskeleton, Inc. AKL99) is stored at -80$^\circ$C. We centrifuge a tube containing the product at $16\,000 \times g$ for 15 minutes at a temperature of 4$^\circ$C. The actin protein is reconstituted by dissolving in $100\,\mu$l of Milli-Q water, which gives a concentration of $10\,$mg/ml in the following G-buffer: $5\,$mM Tris-HCl pH $8.0$, $0.2\,$mM CaCl$_2$, $0.2\,$mM ATP (Adenosine triphosphate), 5\% (wt/vol) sucrose, and 1\% (wt/vol) dextran.
-The protein is polymerized into a concentration of $1\,$mg/ml ($23.8\,\mu$M) F-actin by mixing $500\,\mu$l of G-actin with $55\,\mu$l of the following (10x solution) buffer: $10\,$mM Hepes pH $7.5$, $0.2\,$mM CaCl$_2$, $0.2\,$mM ATP, $50\,$mM KCl, $2\,$mM MgCl$_2$, $1\,$mM dithiothreitol (DTT).
+Actin powder was purchased from Cytoskeleton, Inc. (catalog AKL99), which was purified from rabbit skeletal muscle using the well-established method of Pardee and Spudich \cite{Pardee1982} and has a level of purity greater than 99\%.
+The F-actin was polymerized following the protocol for storage and reconstitution of the lyophilized protein provided by Cytoskeleton, Inc. A brief centrifugation step of at $16\,000 \times g$ for 15 minutes at a temperature of 4$^\circ$C was introduced during the polymerization process to remove non-polymerizable actin and to reduce the presence of nucleation sites.
+The lyophilized monomeric actin was reconstituted by dissolving $1\,$mg in $100\,\mu$l of Milli-Q water, which gives a concentration of $10\,$mg/ml in the following G-buffer: $5\,$mM Tris-HCl pH $8.0$, $0.2\,$mM CaCl$_2$, $0.2\,$mM ATP (Adenosine triphosphate), 5\% (wt/vol) sucrose, and 1\% (wt/vol) dextran.
+The actin is diluted and polymerized into a concentration of $1\,$mg/ml ($23.8\,\mu$M) F-actin by mixing $500\,\mu$l of G-actin with $55\,\mu$l of the following (10x solution) buffer: $10\,$mM Hepes pH $7.5$, $0.2\,$mM CaCl$_2$, $0.2\,$mM ATP, $50\,$mM KCl, $2\,$mM MgCl$_2$, $1\,$mM dithiothreitol (DTT).
 We also added $14.9\,\mu$l of Phalloidin ($1\,$mM) in a 1:1 molar ratio to stabilize the structure of actin filaments \cite{Wulf1979}.